Dinodnavirus

 Dinodnavirus is a genus of viruses that infect dinoflagellates.
 This genus belongs to the clade of nucleocytoplasmic large DNA viruses.
-The name is derived from 'dino' (dinoflagellate) and DNA (from its genome).

 The only species in the genus is Heterocapsa circularisquama DNA virus 01.

+Name

+The order name, Dinodnavirales, is a combination of Dino, from host dinoflagellate and dna, from its DNA genome.

 Virology

-The virus has an icosahedral capsid ~200 nanometers in diameter.
+The virus has an icosahedral capsid 180–210 nanometers in diameter.

-The genome is a single molecule of double stranded DNA of a ~356-kilobases.
+The genome is a single molecule of double stranded DNA of about 356-kilobases.

 It infects the dinoflagellate Heterocapsa circularisquama.

 During replication virions emerge from a specific cytoplasm compartment – the 'viroplasm' – which is created by the virus.

 Taxonomy

-The sole species was originally thought to belong to the family Phycodnaviridae.
-DNA studies have shown that it belongs in the family Asfarviridae.
+DNA studies have shown that the genus belongs in the family Asfarviridae.